The Top 5 Ways Your Probiotic is Harming Your Gut Health... And What You Can Do About It

 3. Does Not Include a Nutritious Prebiotic

 Failing to include a good prebiotic is an almost universal problem in the probiotic industry.
-No good prebiotic with the probiotic organisms makes it difficult for the bacteria to establish a thriving community.
-Without the micronutrients they need to reproduce and build their genomes, they resort to taking micronutrients from your diet.
+No good prebiotic with the probiotic organisms can make it difficult for the bacteria to establish a thriving community.
+Without the micronutrients they need to reproduce and build their genomes, they can resort to taking micronutrients from your diet.
 This robs you of some of the benefits of eating well!

 Micronutrient-poor prebiotics are cheap to produce and easily sourced.
 They give bacteria enough nourishment to live, but not enough to thrive.
 Certified organic, fiber and micronutrient dense prebiotics are an absolute must for a optimal gut health.